krayin/krayin-docs/docs/1.x/graphql-admin-api/customers.md

 ### 1. Get All Newsletter Subscribers

-You can get all the Newsletter Subscribers from the Bagisto store.
+You can get all the Newsletter Subscribers from the Krayin store.
 You can achieve this job by using the `Newsletter Subscribers` API call.

 - Headers